eitanboker7/maccabi-ds-home-assignment/README.md

 ---

-Thanks again for your time!
+Thanks again for your time.

 Looking forward to any feedback or questions.

 Eitan